 The dvd is divided into 10 chapters covering the following:

 1. Mountains to the Sea – Footage of the Fish & Game hatchery at Montrose above the gorge on the Rakaia River.
-Includes 60,000 salmon smolt being released from the harchery.
-The eggs take around 9 weks to hatch.
+Includes 60,000 salmon smolt being released from the hatchery.
+The eggs take around 9 weeks to hatch.
 The young salmon go to sea aged 7 to 10 months.
 Learn just how few will make it back to the river to spawn!

-2. Salmon Rods and Reels – looking at the different types of salmon rods and reels including eggbeaters (fixed spools), free-spool river rels and rods to go with them.
-Leraning to cast with free-spools and avoiding birdsnests, salmon/surf rods and reels, monofilament line, and removing some of the brake blocks from your reel to increase casting distance.
+2. Salmon Rods and Reels – looking at the different types of salmon rods and reels including eggbeaters (fixed spools), free-spool river reels and rods to go with them.
+Learning to cast with free-spools and avoiding birds nests, salmon/surf rods and reels, monofilament line, and removing some of the brake blocks from your reel to increase casting distance.
 Learn which reels are the biggest sellers and why you should get one!

 Short YouTube sample video of out-takes from “The Complete Guide to River Mouth Salmon Fishing”

 5. Fishing the Lower River Braids – Where on the river to focus your fishing efforts, water visibility, when to fish the lower braids, why its best to stay and one place in the lower river and let the salmon come to you!

 6. Salmon Fishing the Gut – Tip on fishing this narrow fast flowing strip of water where the river meets the sea.
 The position of the gut and the river mouth are always changing as the power of the waves are in constant conflict with the flow of the river.
 Learn about the best times, tides and methods for fishing the river gut.